LaviJ/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
-Analysis for Pewlett Hackard to plan a retirement package and understand when and how thwy need to fill up the vacant positions.
+Analysis for Pewlett Hackard to plan a retirement package and understand when and how they need to fill up the vacant positions.

 ## 1. Overview of the analysis: Explain the purpose of this analysis.
 This analysis is done for Pewlett-Hackard, which is a large company boasting several thousand employees and its been around for a long time.
 Hence the baby boomers at the company begin to retire at a rapid rate.
 This analysis will help the company to